FailedCase97/ReadmeDraft/README.md

 ## Functions

 * ***`getProductIDsInfo():`***
-Returns Array of productIDs.
+Returns Array of productIDs.<br></br>

 * ***`getProduct(for productId:):`***
-Returns necessary product info against a product ID.
+Returns necessary product info against a product ID.<br></br>

 * ***`getFreeTrialPeriod(for:, inDays:):`***
-Returns number of trial days against a product ID.
+Returns number of trial days against a product ID.<br></br>

 * ***`isCurrentSubscription(_ productId:):`***
-Returns true against a product ID if that subscription is currently on.
+Returns true against a product ID if that subscription is currently on.<br></br>

 * ***`isTrialPeriodOngoing():`***
-Returns true if current subscription's trial days are still remaining.
+Returns true if current subscription's trial days are still remaining.<br></br>

 * ***`initWithProductIDs(iapSharedSecret:, subscriptionProductIDs:, nonConsumableProductIDs: , consumableProductIDs:):`***
-This initialization function is used for setting up notification observers and loading information related to product IDs.
+This initialization function is used for setting up notification observers and loading information related to product IDs.<br></br>

 * ***`isNonComsumableTypeProduct(productID:):`***
-Returns true if the product is non-consumable product.
+Returns true if the product is non-consumable product.<br></br>

 * ***`isComsumableTypeProduct(productID:):`***
-Returns true if the product is consumable product.
+Returns true if the product is consumable product.<br></br>

 * ***`isSubscriptionTypeProduct(productID:):`***
-Returns true if product is of subscription type.
+Returns true if product is of subscription type.<br></br>

 * ***`isSubscribedOrUnlockedAll():`***
 Returns true if any subscription is currentlt running.
-For debugging purpose may return **DEBUG_FOR_ISSUBSCRIBED** to test premium features.
+For debugging purpose may return **DEBUG_FOR_ISSUBSCRIBED** to test premium features.<br></br>

 * ***`isIndividuallyPurchased(for productID:):`***
-Returns true against a product ID if some individual content available on the product is purchased.
+Returns true against a product ID if some individual content available on the product is purchased.<br></br>

 * ***`purchaseRequest(for: productID) { isPurchaseInitiated in }:`***
-Tries to purchase product against a product ID.
+Tries to purchase product against a product ID.<br></br>

 * ***`requestPrice(for:) :`***
-Returns price against a price Id as string.
+Returns price against a price Id as string.<br></br>

 * ***`requestPriceInDecimal(for:):`***
-Returns price against a price Id in decimal.
+Returns price against a price Id in decimal.<br></br>

 * ***`refreshPurchaseableProducts() { skProducts in }:`***
-Reloads offline saved receipts and provides an optional completion handler for fetching associated InAppProduct instances.
+Reloads offline saved receipts and provides an optional completion handler for fetching associated InAppProduct instances.<br></br>

 * ***`restorePurchase(afterProductLoading:,andShouldShowSuccessAlert:):`***
 Tries to restore purchase, if successful shows success alert, else shows failure alert.